-- (2) The fact that a person has contravened a law does not debar him or her from approaching a court for relief under subsection (1). - (3) The rules of every court must provide for the procedure to be followed in cases where relief is sought under subsection (1), and those rules must ensure that- - (a) the right to approach the court under subsection (1) is fully facilitated; - (b) formalities relating to the proceedings, including their commencement, are kept to the minimum; - (c) the court, while observing the rules of natural justice, is not unreasonably restricted by procedural technicalities; and - (d) a person with particular expertise may, with the leave of the court, appear as a friend of the court. - (4) The absence of rules referred to in subsection (3) does not limit the right to commence proceedings under subsection (1) and to have the case heard and determined by a court.
+The fact that a person has contravened a law does not debar them from approaching a court for relief under subsection (1).

+The rules of every court must provide for the procedure to be followed in cases where relief is sought under subsection (1), and those rules must ensure that--

+- (a) the right to approach the court under subsection (1) is fully facilitated; - (b) formalities relating to the proceedings, including their commencement, are kept to a minimum; - (c) the court, while observing the rules of natural justice, is not unreasonably restricted by procedural technicalities; and - (d) a person with particular expertise may, with the leave of the court, appear as a friend of the court.

+The absence of rules referred to in subsection (3) does not limit the right to commence proceedings under subsection (1) and to have the case heard and determined by a court.

-LIMITATION OF FUNDAMENTAL HUMAN RIGHTS AND FREEDOMS
+PART 5 LIMITATION OF FUNDAMENTAL HUMAN RIGHTS AND FREEDOMS

-4.43 Limitation of rights and freedoms
+86 Limitation of rights and freedoms

-- (1) The fundamental rights and freedoms set out in this Chapter must be exercised reasonably and with due regard for the rights and freedoms of other persons. - (2) The fundamental rights and freedoms set out in this Chapter may be limited only in terms of a law of general application and to the extent that the limitation is fair, reasonable, necessary and justifiable in an open, just and democratic society based on human dignity, equality and freedom, taking into account all relevant factors, including- - (a) the nature of the right or freedom concerned; - (b) the purpose of the limitation, in particular whether it is necessary in the interests of defence, public safety, public order, public morality, public health, regional or town planning or the general public interest; - (c) the nature and extent of the limitation; - (d) the need to ensure that the enjoyment of rights and freedoms by any person does not prejudice the rights and freedoms of others; - (e) the relationship between the limitation and its purpose, in particular whether it imposes greater restrictions on the right or freedom concerned than are necessary to achieve its purpose; and - (f) whether there are any less restrictive means of achieving the purpose of the limitation. - (3) No law may limit the following rights enshrined in this Chapter, and no person may violate them- - (a) the right to life, except to the extent specified in section 4.5; - (b) the right to human dignity;
+The fundamental rights and freedoms set out in this Chapter must be exercised reasonably and with due regard for the rights and freedoms of other persons.

+The fundamental rights and freedoms set out in this Chapter may be limited only in terms of a law of general application and to the extent that the limitation is fair, reasonable, necessary and justifiable in a democratic society based on openness, justice, human dignity, equality and freedom, taking into account all relevant factors, including--

+- (a) the nature of the right or freedom concerned; - (b) the purpose of the limitation, in particular whether it is necessary in the interests of defence, public safety, public order, public morality, public health, regional or town planning or the general public interest; - (c) the nature and extent of the limitation; - (d) the need to ensure that the enjoyment of rights and freedoms by any person does not prejudice the rights and freedoms of others; - (e) the relationship between the limitation and its purpose, in particular whether it imposes greater restrictions on the right or freedom concerned than are necessary to achieve its purpose; and - (f) whether there are any less restrictive means of achieving the purpose of the limitation.

+No law may limit the following rights enshrined in this Chapter, and no person may violate them--

-- (c) the right not to be tortured or subjected to cruel, inhuman or degrading punishment or treatment; - (d) the right not to be placed in slavery or servitude; - (e) the right to a fair trial; - (f) the right to obtain an order of habeas corpus as provided in section 4.7(7)(a).
+- (a) the right to life, except to the extent specified in section 48; - (b) the right to human dignity; - (c) the right not to be tortured or subjected to cruel, inhuman or degrading treatment or punishment; - (d) the right not to be placed in slavery or servitude; - (e) the right to a fair trial; - (f) the right to obtain an order of habeas corpus as provided in section 50(7)(a).

-4.44 Limitations during public emergency
+87 Limitations during public emergency